Native American languages

 They used these kayaks to travel up and down the sea coast for trading, fishing and hunting, and warfare.

-Here is a website with pictures of Native boats.
+Here is a website of kayak pictures.

 Today, of course, Alutiiq people also use cars... and non-native people also use kayaks.